-Overall Company €34.7 million (2021: €31.5 million). materiality How we determined it Approximately 1% of total assets.
+Overall Company materiality €45.8 million (2022: €34.7 million).
+How we determined it Based on approximately 1% of total assets.
 Rationale for benchmark applied The Company is a group treasury entity whose purpose is to support the Mondi Group funding strategy and manage the various loan and cash arrangements of the Mondi Group.
 Considering the nature of the business and activities of the Company, we have used total assets as the basis for the calculation of the overall materiality level.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2021: 75%) of overall materiality, amounting to €26.0 million (2021: €23.5 million) for the Company financial statements.
+Our performance materiality was 75% (2022: 75%) of overall materiality, amounting to $\in$ 34.4 million (2022: $\in$ 26.0 million) for the Company financial statements.